gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 title:  "Use SVG to optimize non-vectorial images"
 date:   2015-07-31 12:17:00
 categories: image-optim
-excerpt: an optimization technic for image optimization freaks
+excerpt: An optimization technic for image optimization freaks
 comments: true
 ---